DanialArab/Docker/README.md

         docker run -it name_of_the_image

-the container gets its file system from the image but each congtainer has its own write layer so what we write in a given container is invisible from other containers, of course there is a way to share data between containers and we will talk about it later in the course.
-But it is critical to understand that each container is an isolated environemnt for executing an application, it is an isolated universe.
+the container gets its file system from the image but each container has its own write layer so what we write in a given container is invisible from other containers, of course there is a way to share data between containers and we will talk about it later in the course.
+But it is critical to understand that each container is **an isolated environemnt** for executing an application, it is an isolated universe.